wp-plugins/nextgen-facebook/readme.txt

 #page { overflow:visible; }
 </pre>

-There is also a known issue with Facebook's "Like" button flyout and the WP *Twenty Eleven* and *Twenty Twelve* based themes.
+There is also another known issue with Facebook's "Like" button flyout and the WP *Twenty Eleven* and *Twenty Twelve* based themes.
 Including the following CSS in your stylesheet should fix the problem:

 `
 .ngfb-buttons iframe { max-width:none; }